zverok/zverok.github.io/advent2023/day06.md

 prev_title: "Day 5"
 ---

-So, today would be the day for submitting enhanced docs for two classes: `WeekMap` and `WeekKeyMap`.
+So, today would be the day for submitting enhanced docs for two classes: `WeakMap` and `WeakKeyMap`.

 How would one do that?